Numbers Chapter 35 Summary

 Discussion Questions for Numbers, Chapter 35

-1. Why do you think there were such specific instructions for the clans that were building cities?
-How do these instructions reveal what the people were capable of when obeying The Lord?
+- Why do you think there were such specific instructions for the clans that were building cities?
+How do these instructions reveal what the people were capable of when obeying the Lord?

-6. Numbers 35:33, “You shall not pollute the land in which you live, for blood pollutes the land, and no atonement can be made for the land for the blood that is shed in it, except by the blood of the one who shed it.”
-(ESV) What did it mean for one to pollute the land?
+- Numbers 35:33, “You shall not pollute the land in which you live, for blood pollutes the land, and no atonement can be made for the land for the blood that is shed in it, except by the blood of the one who shed it.”
+(ESV) What does it mean for one to pollute the land?
 How would you apply this concept to modern times?

-7. Numbers 35:34, “You shall not defile the land in which you live, in the midst of which I dwell, for I the LORD dwell in the midst of the people of Israel.”
+- Numbers 35:34, “You shall not defile the land in which you live, in the midst of which I dwell, for I the LORD dwell in the midst of the people of Israel.”
 (ESV) What would be the opposite of defiling the land?
-Since the cross, The LORD both dwells in the midst of and within His people?
-How does The Holy Spirit equip His people to resist defilement today?
+Since the cross, the LORD both dwells in the midst of and within His people.
+How does the Holy Spirit equip His people to resist defilement today?

-8. Sometimes we are tempted to make excuses when we feel we are not capable or even are not disciplined in accomplishing a task.
-How can The Lord’s intentional design in this chapter help break down those excuses?
-How can we rewrite our excuses for confidence and strength in The Lord?
+- Sometimes we are tempted to make excuses when we feel we are not capable or even when we are not disciplined in accomplishing a task.
+How can the Lord’s intentional design in this chapter help break down those excuses?
+How can we rewrite our excuses for confidence and strength in the Lord?

-9. How does this chapter promote collaborating leadership?
+- How does this chapter promote collaborative leadership?
 How can it influence our approach to shared responsibility?

-10. Consider God’s called to love your neighbor (Mark 12:31), or to learn to do good and seek justice (Isaiah 1:17).
+- Consider God’s call to love your neighbor (Mark 12:31) or to learn to do good and seek justice (Isaiah 1:17).
 How does this chapter serve as a guide to carry out these verses in modern times?
-What are some ministries that you have witnessed today that reflect the heart of Numbers 35.
+What are some ministries that you have witnessed today that reflect the heart of Numbers 35?

 Key Words/Phrase